What our clients say

 We support people with no or limited useful sight that makes doing day-to-day tasks a challenge, even with the best corrective lenses.
 Approximately three quarters of the people we work with have some vision (which we call low vision), and the remainder are blind.

 Many people we support have one or more of the four most common eye diseases causing blindness and partial sight in New Zealand: Age-related macular degeneration (AMD), diabetic retinopathy, glaucoma and cataracts.
-In fact, one third of the people the Blind Foundation helps has macular disease.
+In fact, one third of the people Blind Low Vision NZ helps has macular disease.
 However, no two people’s sight is the same so we work closely with you to find the best solution depending on what your needs are.

 How we can help